maqjav/MicolocoWsREST/README.md

 MicolocoWsREST is an example of an implementation using Jersey with Spring for servlet 3.0 and Java 8.

 This example includes an embebbed database (HSQLDB) with some information to play with.
-Using the test module you can test every single web service method with Grizzly server, without having to deploy your app in other container.
+Using the test module you can test every single web service method with Grizzly server, without having to deploy your app previously in other application server.

 ### Version
 1.0.0